marcopiraccini/sd-swim/README.md

     }
 ```

-When B receives the Join message, it:
+When B receives the *Join* message, it:
-- saves it own IP (if not known)
+- saves it own IP (it's possible is still unknown)
-- answer with a JoinAck message:
+- answer with a *JoinAck* message:

 ```
     {